Liojn/MAD24_P01_Team1/README.md

 2.)Widgets (Jovan)

-- The widgets will display the user's progress towards fitness goals and show metrics within a graphic such as a chart or graph ect..
+- The widgets will display the user's progress displaying a calendar with whether they have worked out that day and a heat map

-- Metrics include calories burned, calorie intake, Water intake, active minutes, sleep data and training tracker.
+- Metrics include how much time spent on working out.

 - This widget will also provide easy access into the specific functions in the app by pressing the different widgets/parts of the widgets.

-- The widget can also provide control over certain features in the app, example pausing and playing the workout

-- The data on the widget will be updated whenever there is a manual input of new data or once every few mins for live fed data.
+- The data on the widget will be updated once every few mins for live fed data.

 3.)Advanced Food Tracker (Kris)